Section 2: BEP Application, Training, and Licensure

 2.5 Background Screening Requirements

-Individuals seeking to be licensed or to continue to be licensed under the Division's Business Enterprise Program shall submit to background screening as set forth in Chapter 6A-18.042, FAC background screening shall be carried out consistent with screening standards set forth in the Division of Blind Services' Affidavit of Good Moral Character (DBS-BEP Form #002).
-To be considered for licensing, an individual must successfully pass the background screening either by the absence of a disqualifying offense in the individual's history or by a grant of an exemption from disqualification in the event of a disqualifying offense in the individual's history.
+Individuals seeking to be licensed or to continue to be licensed under the DBS Business Enterprise Program shall submit to background screening as set forth in Chapter 6A-18.042, FAC Background screening shall be carried out consistent with screening standards set forth in the Division of Blind Services’ Affidavit of Good Moral Character (DBS-BEP Form #002).
+To be considered for licensing, an individual must successfully pass the background screening either by the absence of a disqualifying offense in the individual’s history or by a grant of an exemption from disqualification in the event of a disqualifying offense in the individual’s history.

 Employees of vendors subject to Level 1 background screenings required by Department of Management Services (DMS) must also successfully pass the background screenings either by absence of a disqualifying offense in the individual’s history or by being granted an exemption according to the provisions in this policy.

-Procedure for Notification of Applicants and Licensees: Individuals who consented in writing to a background screening and have no disqualifying events shall receive notice of that from the Division.
+Procedure for Notification of Applicants, Licensees, and Vendors: Individuals who consented in writing to a background screening and have no disqualifying events shall receive notice of that from DBS.
 Notification for disqualifying offenses will be made to individuals by certified mail.
+Those who subsequently were disqualified from participation in the BEP by findings of the background screening may request an exemption from disqualification.

 Director, Division of Blind Services